 CBD gummies come with many positives, including:

-When it comes to CBD gummies, the time of ingestion varies, but usually takes around 20 minutes to an hour before you start to feel the effects.
-This is on the longer end of the spectrum in terms of how long it takes for a CBD product to work, but the good news is that it creates a relatively consistent, easy feeling.
+When it comes to CBD gummies, the time of ingestion varies.
+It usually takes around 20 minutes to an hour before you start to feel the effects.
+This is on the longer end of the spectrum in terms of how long it takes for a CBD product to work.
+But the good news is that it creates a relatively consistent, easy feeling.
 This is great news, particularly for people who are just starting off their CBD use.

 Speaking of just starting off, it’s best to start slowly.
 Take only 2-4 gummies every day when you first use CBD, and judge what the effects on your body are.
 If you find you aren’t feeling anything, or not enough, slowly increase your dosage.
 As always, consult with a medical professional before starting any CBD product, including gummies, as CBD is known to have some negative interactions with certain medications.